ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </blockquote>

 <blockquote>
-<strong>Note:</strong> To further narrow down my results, I could add a specific source IP to the query, such as src_ip="40.80.148.42".
+To further narrow down my results, I could add a specific source IP to the query, such as src_ip="40.80.148.42".
 This would limit the search to only show HTTP requests sent from that particular client.
 Filtering by source IP helps identify which system initiated the traffic, making it easier to trace suspicious behavior or confirm repeated login attempts from the same host.
 This kind of filter is especially useful when analyzing targeted activity against the Joomla admin login page.
 </blockquote>

+##### 🔷 2.3) Exploitation Phase Step 3

-#### (Objective 2 - Step 3) After confirming that most traffic to "/joomla/administrator/index.php" (Joomla's admin login page) were POST requests (mostly from `40.80.148.42`, with some from `23.22.63.114`), I wanted to extract the submitted form fields to see the username and password values those POST attempts used.
+After confirming that most traffic to "/joomla/administrator/index.php" (Joomla's admin login page) were POST requests (mostly from `40.80.148.42`, with some from `23.22.63.114`), I wanted to extract the submitted form fields to see the username and password values those POST attempts used.

 Previously, after inspecting the `form_data` field and confirmed multiple login attempts to `/joomla/administrator/index.php`, I used regex to extract only the username (`username`) and password (`passwd`) fields: